 - In California, 56 of 58 counties charge parents a nightly fee for every night their son or daughter spends locked up in Juvenile Halls.
 These fees vary wildly throughout the counties and are levied on some of the most vulnerable families in our state.

 - Two thirds of people incarcerated in jails throughout California have not yet been convicted or crimes.
 They are simply there awaiting trial because they cannot pay bail.
 The cost of bail in California averages $50,000—five times the national average.

-Four million Californians—14 percent of adults-- have had their drivers’ licenses suspended because they cannot afford to pay traffic fines and fees.
+Four million Californians - 14% of adults - have had their drivers’ licenses suspended because they cannot afford to pay traffic fines and fees

 - Without a driver’s license, it’s hard to get a job.
 One study found that having a driver’s license was more important for finding steady work than a high school diploma.